Gorantla-Sreeram/Sreeram/README.md

 # Sreeram
 This is my first repository.
-creating first repo using github.
+creating first repo(repository) using github.